kegplant/Python_Django_BookReviewer_beltReviewer/README.md

 Book Reviewer in Django for Python
 =====================================

-Simple app where one can add a book and/or review a book and see other users' reviews.
+Simple app where one can add and/or review a book and see other users' reviews.

 Motivation